celo-org/celo-monorepo/packages/docs/validator-guide/attestation-service.md

 Attestation Service exposes a HTTP endpoint, but it is strongly recommended that you adopt a setup that implements TLS.
 Attestation Service must expose the following routes to the public Internet: POST `/attestations`, POST `/test_attestations`, GET `/get_attestations`, POST `/delivery_status_twilio`, POST `/delivery_status_nexmo`, and (from version 1.2.0) GET (not POST) `/delivery_status_messagebird`.
 It should also expose GET `/status`.
 Optionally you may choose to expose GET `/healthz` and GET `/metrics`.
 Note that the URL provided in the validator metadata should not include any of these suffixes.

+From Attestation Service version 1.3.0 onwards, there are two ways of deploying the Attestation Service.
+We recommend that new validators use the file keystore method (instead of using a Celo full node) for key management, and that existing validators eventually migrate to the new architecture.

-An Attestation Service is usually deployed alongside a Celo full node instance, which needs to have the attestation signer key unlocked.
+An Attestation Service prior to version 1.3.0 is usually deployed alongside a Celo full node instance, which needs to have the attestation signer key unlocked.
 This can be either deployed on the same physical machine, or in a VM or container on a different host.
 It is possible but not recommended to use a proxy node as the associated full node, but in this case ensure RPC access is locked down only to the Attestation Service.

+While it is still possible to use the full node method described above, from version 1.3.0 onwards, it is recommended to instead deploy the Attestation Service with access to a keystore file that encrypts the attestation signer key.
+This allows the service to sign attestations locally and then submit these to the proxy node, instead of depending on the separate full node instance to both sign and submit attestations.
+The passphrase for decrypting the keystore file must be passed in as an environment variable when starting up the Attestation Service.
+The new method of signing is expected to reduce Attestation Service errors due to the full node not being synced and generally reduce operating overhead.

 Attestation Service is a stateless service that uses a database to persist status of current and recently completed SMS delivery attempts.
-The most straightforward deployment architecture is to have a single machine or VM running three containers: one the attestation service, a Celo Blockchain node, and a single database instance.
+The most straightforward deployment architecture is to have a single machine or VM running three containers (two for versions 1.3.0 onwards): one the attestation service, a Celo Blockchain node (only for versions prior to 1.3.0), and a single database instance.

 For a high availability setup, multiple instances can be deployed behind a load balancer and sharing a single database service.
 The load balancer should be configured with a round robin routing policy using the instances' `/healthz` endpoint as a healthcheck.
 Deploying a high availability database setup is beyond the scope of these instructions, but is straightforward with most cloud providers.
 In this setup, if a delivery report for an SMS issued by one instance is received by another instance, that instance can identify the matching record in the shared database and act on the receipt to resend if necessary.